ArcherFSharpTesting/Core/docs/readme/Arrow.Ignore.md

 <!-- (dl
 	(section-meta
-	(title Using `FeatureBuilder.Ignore` in Archer.Arrow)
+	(title Using `FeatureBuilder.Ignore` in Archer.Core)
 	)
 ) -->

-FeatureBuilder.Ignore lets you temporarily disable features or tests in Archer.Arrow, keeping them visible and organized in your test suite.
+FeatureBuilder.Ignore lets you temporarily disable features or tests in Archer.Core, keeping them visible and organized in your test suite.
 Use it to mark work-in-progress, pending, or intentionally skipped tests without deleting them.

 <!-- (dl (# Basic Usage)) -->